barv123/content-based-movie-recommender/README.md

 For the binary genre vectors used in this project:

-- values near `1.0` indicate very similar genre profiles;
+- values near `1.0` indicate highly aligned genre profiles;
 - intermediate values indicate partial genre overlap;
 - `0` indicates no aligned active genre features.

 The value shown in the interface as **Similarity score** is this cosine similarity.

+It is a similarity measure between feature vectors.

 ---

-# 5. Item-to-Item Recommendation
+# 6. Item-to-Item Recommendation

 The Item-to-Item model represents the user's immediate context through one selected **active movie**.